Vinit2244/Anti-Drone-GUI/code/README.md

 Note: WEBKIT_DISABLE_COMPOSITING_MODE env variable will be automatically set to 1 to overcome rendering bugs.

 ## Compiling

 ```bash
 yarn tauri build
 ```

+The generated installer varies depending on the operating system where the command is executed:

+- On Linux, a `.appImage` and `.deb` executables are created.
+- On Windows, a `.msi` and `.exe` executables are created.
+- On Mac, a `.app` and `.dmg` file is created.

+The executables is saved at `src-tauri/target/release/bundle`

 ## Recommended IDE Setup